Milwaukee hip-hop: DC The Don

 At the age of 16, he moved to LA to pursue a career in basketball.
 He was on the AAU team called Amateur Athletic Nation and the coach for that team was Lavar Ball.
-Davis became very close with the ball family during his whole high school career in basketball.
-In 2018, he graduated from Chino Hills High School being listed as a 3-star recruit and 34th player in his state.
+Davis became very close with the Ball family during his whole high school basketball caree.In 2018, he graduated from Chino Hills High School a 3-star recruit and 34th player in his state.

 In 2017, he decided that he wanted to pursue a music career.
 One of his very first tracks that became popular featuring Trippie Red and YBN Almighty Jay was called "Everything 1k".